 Double (Infinity) Loop Tug Toys – Instead of leaving tails, two tugs can be intersected at the midpoint and the then closed at the ends to create double loop toys.
 See our DIY double (infinity) loop dog tug toys for detailed instructions using this method.

 Getting Creative and Having Fun – You can also come at it from a totally different approach too, of course!
 There are many ways to join and loop tugs.
-Did you see the combo double loop and tug toy that I made when Humphrey and puppy pal Cooper started playmates together?
+Did you see the combo double loop and tug toy that I made for Humphrey and puppy pal Cooper?
 Crazy fun!

 How to Make a Simple Single Loop Dog Tug Toy

-If this is your first tug toy DIY attempt, you might find it helpful to you might like to try making a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
+If this is your first tug toy DIY attempt, you might find it helpful to try making a basic straight toy or two (square or spiral) first before you start joining and pairing ends for loops.
 The loop toys pictured here use a simple square knot weaving pattern.
 The repeating pattern makes it an easy technique for weaving projects.
 Check out our simple spiral DIY dog tug toys for an easy alternative weaving pattern.

 Relax and try to have fun with your tug toy weaving projects.
 Your dog won’t be judging his/her new awesome super fun toy on looks.
 There is no right or wrong way to make your toys, as long as they are secure and you are playing safely together – looks are always secondary to safety and fun.
 Straight tugs are the easiest place to start.
 Once you have the hand of a basic weave you can try some of our wilder DIY dog tug toy ideas or experiment with your own.
 If you’re making toys, don’t be shy to share with us on social media – we’d love to see them!